 - Interplay of Sex and Violence: Santana's first time with a women after he's released from prison is intercut with a brutal gang rape perpetrated on his orders against a rival mafioso's son in prison.

-- Prison Rape: There are at least two scenes portraying prison rape, including an especially disturbing one where the main character keeps flashing back to his rape while having consensual intercourse with his girlfriend and turns violent.
+- Prison Rape: There are at least two scenes portraying prison rape, including an especially disturbing one where the main character keeps flashing back to his rape while having consensual sex with his girlfriend and turns violent.
 One of those prison rape scenes was technically a Juvenile Hall rape scene.
 Thanks to Dawson Casting though, the actors involved were over 18.

 - Tragic Villain: Santana is portrayed mostly as a product of his environment.
 He was the product of rape himself, became acquainted with youth gangs in his neighborhood, was sent to Juvie where he was raped, murdered his attacker only to be convicted of murder, and has had to remain the top dog ever since simply to survive.